ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 ### Configuring the `seedJob` to use `dsl/seed.groovy` we will store in github
 Now that we have configured Jenkins to us the Jenkins Job DSL API, we can configure `seedJob` to use groovy script (`seed.groovy`) that we will store in our `microservice-pipelines` repository.
  * **Note:** This is not a requirement.
-Directly inside of the `seedJob`, you could add a groovy script to do the same thing we are doing in our `microservice-pipelines`
+Directly inside of the `seedJob`, you could add a groovy script to do the same thing we are doing in our `microservice-pipelines` repository.

 Since we will be using our `microservice-pipelines` repository, we will need to add some additional configuration to the `seedJob` to get this working.